flyteorg/flyte/rsts/concepts/admin.rst

 - Tasks
 - Workflows

-Each API entity has an entity manager in FlyteAdmin reposible for implementing business logic for the entity.
+Each API entity has an entity manager in FlyteAdmin responsible for implementing business logic for the entity.
-Entity managers handle full validation for create, update and get requests, and data persistence in the backing store (see the :ref:`divedeep-admin-repository` section).
+Entity managers handle full validation for creating, update and getting requests and data persistence in the backing store (see the :ref:`divedeep-admin-repository` section).